Aquinnos/Jotarov3/README.md

 # Discord Bot Jotarov3

-Discord Bot Jotarov3 to aplikacja, która oferuje różne funkcje, takie jak system antyspamowy, antyreklama, zarządzanie doświadczeniem użytkowników i inne.
-Bot jest napisany w JavaScript przy użyciu biblioteki Discord.js.
+Discord Bot Jotarov3 is an application that offers various features such as anti-spam, anti-invite, user experience management, and more.
+The bot is written in JavaScript using the Discord.js library.

-## Funkcje
+## Features

-- **Antyspam**: Automatycznie mutuje użytkowników, którzy wysyłają zbyt wiele wiadomości w krótkim czasie.
+- **Anti-Spam**: Automatically mutes users who send too many messages in a short period.
-- **Antyreklama**: Automatycznie usuwa wiadomości zawierające zaproszenia do innych serwerów Discord i nadaje użytkownikowi rolę "zoo".
+- **Anti-Invite**: Automatically deletes messages containing invites to other Discord servers and assigns the "zoo" role to the user.
-- **System doświadczenia**: Śledzi doświadczenie użytkowników na podstawie ich aktywności na czacie.
+- **Experience System**: Tracks user experience based on their activity in the chat.
-- **Komendy**: Różne komendy do zarządzania botem i interakcji z użytkownikami, takie jak `pl`, `top`, `resetpl`, `zoo`, `ora`, `timeout`.
+- **Commands**: Various commands for managing the bot and interacting with users, such as `pl`, `top`, `resetpl`, `zoo`, `ora`, `timeout`.

-## Wymagania
+## Requirements

-- Node.js (wersja 16.6.0 lub nowsza)
+- Node.js (version 16.6.0 or higher)
-- Discord.js (wersja 13.0.0 lub nowsza)
+- Discord.js (version 13.0.0 or higher)
-- Konto Discord i serwer, na którym bot będzie działał
+- A Discord account and a server where the bot will operate

-## Instalacja
+## Installation

-1. Sklonuj repozytorium na swój lokalny komputer:
+1. Clone the repository to your local machine:

     ```bash
     git clone https://github.com/yourusername/discord-bot.git
     cd discord-bot
     ```

-2. Zainstaluj wymagane zależności:
+2. Install the required dependencies:

     ```bash
     npm install
     ```

-3. Utwórz plik [.env](http://_vscodecontentref_/0) w głównym katalogu projektu i dodaj swój token bota Discord:
+3. Create a [.env](http://_vscodecontentref_/0) file in the root directory of the project and add your Discord bot token:

     ```env
     TOKEN=your-discord-bot-token
     ```

-4. Upewnij się, że masz plik [config.json](http://_vscodecontentref_/1) z odpowiednimi wartościami:
+4. Ensure you have a [config.json](http://_vscodecontentref_/1) file with the appropriate values:

     ```json
     {